2.43 Record Retention and Disposition Policy

 Electronic documents will be retained as if they were paper documents.
 Therefore, any electronic files that fall into one of the document types on the schedule, or that represent a substantially similar/related document as discussed in paragraph A above, will be maintained for the scheduled length of time.
 E-mail messages and/or other electronic files that need to be retained under this policy should be stored in their native file formats .

 C. Disaster Planning and Preparedness

 Ithaca College records will be stored in a safe, secure, and accessible manner.
 Documents and financial files that are essential to keeping the College operating in an emergency are to be duplicated and backed-up on a regular schedule.

 D. Document Disposition

 Divisions and Departments identified as an “official repository” are responsible for the safe and secure maintenance, storage, and disposition of their own original records and documents, with oversight by the relevant Vice-President and Dean.
 The Office of General Counsel will serve as a resource for the ongoing process of identifying records that meet the required retention period.
-The following hardcopy records will be destroyed by shredding: 1.
+The following hardcopy records will be destroyed by cross-cut shredding: 1.
 College financial records; 2) individually-identifiable financial, medical, student, or personnel-related records; and 3) any other documents or records containing confidential information, as defined above, and/or non-public information about the College.
 If in doubt as to the proper method to destroy a document, shred it.
 All documents, whether original or reproductions, must be disposed of in accordance with the College Record Retention Schedule.
 Retention of documents beyond the time period indicated in the College Record Retention Schedule is strictly prohibited unless there is a litigation hold as defined below or the record is an archival record.